 A few months ago I decided to look into the history of the Michelin star rating system for restaurants.

-I found it fascinating, how the whole thing started from the desire to help the early motorists to secure a good place to eat on their travels, to today’s
+I found it fascinating.
+Hence, how the whole thing started.
+From the desire to help the early motorists to secure a good place to eat on their travels.
+To today’s

 the sophisticated way that Michelin award recognition to the best eating places all over the world.